GToidZ/deployment-101-slides/pages/deployment-101/introduction.md

     * Database
     * File Storage
     * AI Inference
-* Build a Working Stack with Docker Compose
-    * Hands-On Activity 1
-    * Container Services vs. External Services

 ---

 # Agenda
 What we will cover today?

-* Secure the Deployment with HTTPS
-    * Gotcha: Made for Development, Requires HTTPS
+* Build a Working Stack with Docker Compose
-    * Hands-On Activity 2
+    * Hands-On Activity
+    * Container Services vs. External Services
-* Go Production
+* Going Production
     * Common Issues and Fixes
 * The 102 Plan